Sequestration – Bankruptcy in Scotland

 A Debt Arrangement Scheme (DAS) is another debt solution common in Scotland, and offers people an alternative way to pay off their debts.

-With sequestration, you can usually successfully complete your term and be discharged after a year, even if you continue making monthly payments for longer.
+With sequestration, you can usually complete your term and be discharged after a year, even if you continue making monthly payments for longer.
 Once you have been discharged, your remaining debts will be written off.

-Under a DAS, you will continue making payments for however long it takes you to repay your debts in full.
+With a DAS, on the other hand, there is no debt relief.
+You will continue making payments for however long it takes you to repay your debts in full.

 Is sequestration the right debt solution for me?

-Once that period is over, however, your remaining debts will be cleared and you will be free to move on with your life, so if you have a level of debt you simply have no other way of repaying, sequestration may be an option worth exploring.
+Once that period is over, however, your remaining debts will be cleared and you will be free to move on with your life.
+So if you have a level of debt you simply have no other way of repaying, sequestration may be an option worth exploring.

 Get debt help today